 Happy Friday!
 Happy weekend!
 This is going to be a down and dirty post; probably the shortest I have ever written.
 I have a pile of paperwork that I am dying to get off of my desk before I turn 45!
 As well, I promised you a great non-alcoholic cocktail for the weekend, and I am delivering.

-This recipe is made using my new favorite simple syrup from the Morris Kitchen, the Preserved Meyer Lemon syrup (no, I am not working for them … just loving the product).
+This recipe is made using my new favorite simple syrup from the Morris Kitchen, the Preserved Meyer Lemon syrup (no, I am not working for them, I just love the product).
 I have been making cocktails and baking with it like crazy.
 It is insanely good.
 As well I have been playing with Tomr’s Handcrafted Tonic and am really enjoying the clean taste that it adds to a simple cocktail.
 If you cannot find it, use your favorite tonic, just skip the bubbly water.
 We do use bubbly water, only because we make it at home, using the Penguin.
 If, you don’t make your own, use club soda with the Tomr’s.
 To make the cocktail more fun, I, added rosemary and some insanely delicious cocktail cherries (they are worth the price).
 It is really that simple.
 Really.

 Recipe: Rosemary Preserved Lemon Spritzer